araleo/r/README.md

 - -d --dir: Target directory
 - -r --root: Overrides the base directory to be used (defaults to components or hooks)
 - -t --toolchain: Specifies the toolchain to be used when creating a new app (defaults to vite)
+- -e --extensions: Libraries to be installed when creating a new app

 ### Available flags